couchbase/go-slab/README.md

 # Who is this for

-This library may be interestng to you if you wish to reduce garbage collection (e.g. stop-the-world GC) performance issues in your golang programs, allowing you to switch to explicit byte array memory management techniques.
+This library may be interesting to you if you wish to reduce garbage collection (e.g. stop-the-world GC) performance issues in your golang programs, allowing you to switch to explicit byte array memory management techniques.